Vivo unveils Y21 with 5000mAh battery at Rs 15,490

-New Delhi, Aug 20 (IANS) Global smartphone brand Vivo on Friday launched a new phone, Y21, that is now available across online and offline channels at Rs 15,490.
+New Delhi: Global smartphone brand Vivo on Friday launched a new phone, Y21, that is now available across online and offline channels at Rs 15,490.

 The smartphone comes with 4GB+128GB storage (expandable upto 1TB).
 It also offers Extended RAM 2.0, which makes use of up to 1GB idle ROM space.
 The 4GB+64GB variant will also be available soon.